Mike Joy

-Michael Kinsey Joy (born November 25, 1949) is an American TV sports announcer, businessman, and former politician who currently serves as the lap-by-lap voice of Fox Sports' coverage of NASCAR.
-His color analyst is Clint Bowyer.
-Counting 2023, Joy has been part of the live broadcast of 44 Daytona 500s (7 for MRN Radio, 17 for CBS and 20 for FOX).
+Michael Kinsey Joy is an American TV sports announcer and businessman who serves as the play-by-play commentator for Fox Sports' NASCAR coverage.
+His color analysts are Clint Bowyer and Kevin Harvick.
+Joy has been part of the live broadcast crew for 45 Daytona 500s (7 for the Motor Racing Network, 17 for CBS and 21 for FOX).
 He also serves as expert analyst for A&E Networks History Channel and FYI live TV coverage of collector car auctions.

-Biography

 Early life and career

-Joy was born November 25, 1949 in Chicago, Illinois to M. Verne Joy and Jean Peters Joy, the oldest of their four children.
+Michael Kinsey Joy was born in Chicago, Illinois to M. Verne Joy and Jean Peters Joy, the oldest of their four children.
 He was raised in Windsor, Connecticut, and graduated from West Hartford, Connecticut's Conard High School.
-His career began as a public address announcer at Riverside Park Speedway in Agawam, Mass. in 1970 while attending the University of Hartford and later Emerson College.
+His career began as a public address announcer at Riverside Park Speedway in Agawam, Massachusetts in 1970 while attending the University of Hartford and later Emerson College.

-He added Thompson Speedway in 1972 and in 1975 began working at Stafford Motor Speedway in Connecticut, joining Jack Arute, Jr., the son of the track owner, establishing the track as a hotbed for announcers.
+He added Thompson Speedway in 1972 and in 1975 began working at Stafford Motor Speedway in Connecticut, joining Jack Arute Jr., the son of the track owner, establishing the track as a hotbed for announcers.
 Announcing five nights per week, he was noticed by Motor Racing Network (MRN) co-founder Ken Squier.
 MRN hired him as a freelancer in 1975, then full-time in late 1978, working weekdays in marketing for Daytona International Speedway.
 He rose to co-anchor, general manager and executive producer of MRN in January 1980.
 In 1981, he was the lead broadcaster for ESPN's first live NASCAR telecast in that November's Atlanta Journal 500 at Atlanta International Raceway.